redox-os/redox/README.md

 #### Library Linking

-- Keep the static linking of libraries, there's an exception if the package become bigger than 100MB, big libraries/runtimes like LLVM can be dynamically linked.
+- Keep the static linking of libraries to reduce the launch time and improve security.
+- If your package is bigger than 50MB, dynamic link big libraries until your package is equal or less than 50MB (to reduce the RAM usage).

 #### ABI stability